jiongye/dynamic_fields/README.md

       itemWrapper: ".nested_field"
     })

-The removeFields may accept a hash of options as parameter.
-To change the confirmation message, set the confirmationMessage value in the options hash.
+The `removeFields` method may accept a hash of options as parameter.
+To change the confirmation message, set the `confirmationMessage` value in the options hash.
 The default confirmation message is "Are you sure?".

     $("body").delegate ".remove_dynamic_field", 'click', ->
       $(this).removeFields({confirmationMessage: 'Deleting a record may have dire consequences; are you sure?'})